12 trends in UI UX design for 2024 from Miquido designers

 Regarding UI and graphic design trends, 2024 will be a year of emerging tools such as GPT-3 but explicitly designed for Figma.
 At the same time, I believe that AI will not replace designers in the near future.
 I would rather say it will play a significant role in automating repeatable processes.

 So what about the human factor?
 Let’s consider the usability aspect.
-Do you know how exactly AI tools generate designs?
+Do you know how exactly AI plugins generate designs?
 Are they based on some database of design patterns and researcher reports?
 Do they include a heuristic base and good design practices?
 Are AI tools capable of generating UIs knowing the target audience and users’ needs?

 The discussion about AI and design reminds me of the good, old debate about the golden ratio (a mathematical pattern for beauty).
 Training the AI to reproduce “just correct” projects or streamline some design processes is as possible as necessary.
 But will AI replace designers entirely?
 At the moment, I highly doubt it.